Boris713/SudokuSolver/README.md

 # SudokuSolver
-My project of a sudoku solver using python and pygames
+My project of a sudoku solver using python and pygames that I will be continuously updating and improving.